prowler-cloud/prowler/README.md

 ## Usage

-1 - Run the prowler.sh command without options (it will use your default credentials and run checks over all regions when needed, default region is us-east-1):
+1 - Run the prowler.sh command without options (it will use your environment variable credentials if exist or default in ~/.aws/credentials file and run checks over all regions when needed, default region is us-east-1):

 ```
 ./prowler